Mastering Value Investing: Essential Principles and Techniques

 Price-to-Book (P/B) Ratio

-The Price-to-Book (P/B) ratio is another important metric.
-It is calculated by dividing a company’s current share price by its book value per share.
-The book value is the value of a company’s assets minus its liabilities.
+Another important metric is the price-to-book (P/B) ratio.
+It is calculated by dividing a company’s current share price by its book value per share, which is the value of a company’s assets minus its liabilities.
 A lower P/B ratio could suggest that the stock is undervalued.

 Dividend Yield

 Dividend yield is another important measure.
-It is calculated by dividing the annual dividend payout of a company by its current share price.
-A higher dividend yield is generally better for investors as it indicates they are getting a larger return on their investment.
+It is calculated by dividing a company’s annual dividend payout by its current share price.
+A higher dividend yield is generally better for investors as it indicates a larger return on their investment.

 Finding High-Yield Dividend Stocks: 3 Tested Strategies